apache/yetus/asf-site-src/source/documentation/in-progress/precommit-robots.md

 If `${ARTIFACTS_PATH}` is configured, then `--patch-dir` is set to the first listed directory path.
 However, links to the location logs must still be configured manually.

 Personalities will override the auto-detected Github repository information.
-It may be necessary to manually configure it in your .travis.yml file.
+It may be necessary to manually configure it in your `.travis.yml` file.

+As of this writing, it is not possible to make the Travis CI build environment use the Apache Yetus pre-built docker images without using ` docker run` in the before_install phase.
+Therefore, using the image is the same as described in the [Apache Yetus Docker Hub Images](/yetus-docker-image) page.

+See also
+  * See also the source tree's `.travis.yml` for some tips and tricks.

 Manual Configuration
 ====================